Billing Policy and Procedures

 The Office of Student Accounts accepts cash, checks, money orders, debit cards and major credit cards, including Visa, MasterCard, Discover and American Express.
 Payments are accepted at the Office of Student Accounts in person during business hours, by mail or by phone.
 Payments can also be made on-line through WebAdvisor .
 (Log onto WebAdvisor through the Student Portal; under Student Accounts-Financial Services menu, select "Make-A-Payment" option to make a credit card payment).
 Students may also apply to pay their account balance in installments using the Payment Plan Agreement.

-Payments by will be credited on the date of receipt.
+Payments by check will be credited on the date of receipt.
 If payment is received by mail, assessments of late pay penalties (see Payment Plan Agreement) will be determined based on mail postmark date.
-You may mail credit card information or send a check or money order with a copy of your Registration Statement.
+You may mail a check or money order with a copy of your Registration Statement.
 All checks must include the student name and ID number, a current driver's license number and state of issue, and a daytime telephone number.